Train Fast. Stay Sharp. Live Powerfully.

 1. Initial Performance Testing: performed on the first visit.
 I will measure your strength, balance, movement, gait, agility and reaction time to determine training techniques.

-2. Longevity Training: provided at all follow up visits.
+2. Neuromuscular Performance Training (SPARK): provided at all follow up visits.
 Training to match current performance with weekly progressions to stimulate the body for growth.

 3. Performance Tracking: performed on bi-monthly basis to track progress and additional areas to address

-4. Home Exercise Programming: If safe, an exercise program will be provided to you to complete between sessions to maximize effects of training.
+4. Home Exercise Programming: If safe, an individual neuromuscular program will be provided to you to complete between sessions to maximize effects of training.

 Private Session Rates

-60-minute private sessions delivered in your home, will all equipment provided.
+60-minute individual sessions delivered in your home or training studio, with all equipment provided.

 Reimbursement: